apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Writing a deferrable operator requires more configuration than updating your DAGs with pre-written operators.
 There are some main points to consider:

-* Your Operator must defer itself with a Trigger.
-You can use a Trigger in core Airflow you can use, otherwise, you need to write a custom one.
+* Your operator must defer itself with a trigger.
+You can use a trigger included in core Airflow, otherwise, you need to write a custom one.
-* Your Operator will be stopped and removed from its worker while deferred, and no state will persists automatically.
+* Your operator will be stopped and removed from its worker while deferred, and no state persists automatically.
 You can persist state by instructing Airflow to resume the operation at a certain method or by passing certain kwargs.
-* You can defer multiple times, and you can defer before/after your Operator does significant work, or only defer if certain conditions are met (e.g. a system does not have an immediate answer).
+* You can defer multiple times, and you can defer before or after your operator does significant work.
+Or, you can defer if certain conditions are met.
+For example, if a system does not have an immediate answer.
 Deferral is entirely under your control.
-* Any Operator can defer; no special marking on its class is needed, and it's not limited to Sensors.
+* Any operator can defer; no special marking on its class is needed, and it's not limited to sensors.
-* In order for any changes to a Trigger to be reflected, the *triggerer* needs to be restarted whenever the Trigger is modified.
+* In order for any changes to a trigger to be reflected, the *triggerer* needs to be restarted whenever the trigger is modified.
 * If you want to add an operator or sensor that supports both deferrable and non-deferrable modes, it's suggested to add ``deferrable: bool = conf.getboolean("operators", "default_deferrable", fallback=False)`` to the ``__init__`` method of the operator and use it to decide whether to run the operator in deferrable mode.
-You can configure the default value of ``deferrable`` of all the operators and sensors that support switching between deferrable and non-deferrable mode through ``default_deferrable`` in the ``operator`` section.
+You can configure the default value of ``deferrable`` for all the operators and sensors that support switching between deferrable and non-deferrable mode through ``default_deferrable`` in the ``operator`` section.
 Here's an example of a sensor that supports both modes.

 .. code-block:: python